sangel217/WordCounter.Solution/README.md

   * Output: hello

 The program accepts a sentence as a string.
 I choose this as the next simplest spec because, again, I want to set the sentence as another object that can be referenced later.
-  * Input: Hello, my name is Sarah.
+  * Input: Hello my name is Sarah
-  * Output: Hello my name is Sarah.
+  * Output: Hello my name is Sarah

 The program standardizes the word and sentence to be lower case.
 I choose this spec so that it would be easier to compare the word and sentence.
   * Input word: Hello ; Input sentence: Hello world.